Yanru-Wang/BD_CoPMP/README.md

 The format of the instance file:
 > line 1: number of customers $n$, maximum covering distance $D_{\text{max}}$, number of open facilities $p$, maximum uncovered demand $H$.
-> line 2: the demand of each customer.
+> line 2: the demand of all customers.
 > line i + 2: the distance of customer i to each facility (i = 1, ..., n).

 ### Testset T1